xtuc/c-webpack-demo/README.md

 # Bundling C demo

-It's using https://github.com/xtuc/holyc for the compilation, I never tested on other platform than Linux.
+It's using https://github.com/xtuc/holyc for the compilation, It will likely **only work for Linux**.

 ## Usage